npm/normalize-package-data/README.md

 ## Credits

-This code is based on read-package-json written by Isaac Schlueter.
+This package contains code based on read-package-json written by Isaac Z. Schlueter.
+Used with permisson.

+## License

+normalize-package-data is released under the [BSD 2-Clause License](http://opensource.org/licenses/MIT).
+Copyright (c) 2013 Meryn Stol